Work as a Noun

 site work

-And the word 'work' can work as an adjective.
+It can modify another noun when placed before it, making it more specific.
 Here are some expressions that are used to describe a project process.

 Work progress